herbglitchYT/archeus_videos/0000_vector/Script.md

 # Write the default compareDataFn
 The callback `CompareDataFn` is used when removing an item from the vector.
 This is handy if the vector holds a matching item that is in a different pointer from the one we check.
-Though for our default `compareDataFunction` we can just check to see if the pointers are the same, as we don't have more information for what the void pointers holds.
+Though for our default `compareDataFunction` we can just check to see if the pointers are the same, as we don't have any more information for what the void pointers holds.
 ```c
 //this is a private function used as the default check for removing data from a given pointer
 ARC_Bool ARC_Vector_CompareDataDefaultFn(void *dataA, void *dataB){